 The sad reality of Uttar Pradesh’s failing healthcare system has been highlighted by the tragedy that showed its ugly face in Gorakhpur, where as many as 60 children died at the Baba Raghav Das Medical College.
 Call it a coincidence, but it comes as a surprise that the tragedy occurred in Yogi Adityanath’s turf.
 He has been representing the constituency since 1998.
 His government has presented statistics to suggest that fatalities aren’t unusual given a large number of patients being treated at the hospital.
-Continue reading “Healthcare system in Uttar Pradesh not in the best of health”
+Continue reading “Healthcare in Uttar Pradesh: Not in the best of health”

 I remember watching Sachin Tendulkar bat when the Indians toured England way back in 1996.
 The first test match at Edgbaston saw the Indian batters running for cover against a potent English pace attack led by a man who belonged to this historic county of Lancashire.
 Dominic Cork, his name was.
 He charged in at speeds exceeding 90 Mph and made the Indian batsmen hop and jump on a typical English batting strip.
 Continue reading “India’s over-reliance on Virat Kohli quite similar to that on Tendulkar”